Gunman wounds two Los Angeles County deputies in ambush attack on their car | Law-Order

 "The gunman walked up on the deputies and opened fire without warning or provocation," the department said on Twitter.
 One male deputy and one female deputy sustained multiple gunshot wounds and were in critical condition undergoing surgery overnight, it said.
 The suspect remains at large.

-"At this point we have a very, very generic description of a dark-skinned male and that came from one of the victims," Captain Kent Wegener said at a news conference.
+"At this point we have a very, very generic description of a dark-skinned male and that came from one of the victims," Captain Kent Wegener told a news conference.
 The footage of the attack was recorded by a security camera on a nearby metro station, police said.

-U.S. President Donald Trump retweeted the video early on Sunday and wrote, "Animals that must be hit hard!"
-Later, referring to the deputies, Trump tweeted, "If they die, fast trial death penalty for the killer.
+President Donald Trump retweeted the video early on Sunday and wrote: "Animals that must be hit hard!"
+Later, referring to the deputies, Trump tweeted: "If they die, fast trial death penalty for the killer.
 Only way to stop this!"

 - READ MORE ON: